-Through the CAPE system, IPC provides the essential performance and operational analysis reports for all international postal products, and for industry groups such as INTERCONNECT, EPG, EMS Cooperative, and PRIME.
-CAPE is a robust platform, supporting all relevant industry-standard communication protocols,comprised of integrated systems dedicated to the reception, acknowledgement of reception, storage,transformation, monitoring and distribution of information received from external parties.
-Client systems such as the Global Customer Service System (GCSS), Single Tool for Online Reporting and Monitoring (STORM), and Item Monitoring (IM) are also connected to CAPE.
+Through the CAPE system, IPC provides the essential performance and operational analysis reports for all international postal products, and for tracked product networks such as INTERCONNECT, EPG and PRIME.
+CAPE is a robust platform, supporting all relevant industry-standard communication protocols.
+CAPE is comprised of integrated systems dedicated to the reception, acknowledgement of reception, storage, transformation, monitoring and distribution of information received from external parties.
+Client systems such as the Global Customer Service System (GCSS), Single Tool for Online Reporting and Monitoring (STORM), and Business Intelligence (BI Tool) are also connected to CAPE.

 Postal staff from different operational areas can use CAPE reports to achieve:

 - Enhanced operational management through processing of inbound and outbound mail at International Mail Processing Centres (IMPCs) including operational resource planning

 - Improved transport service performance through monitoring and analysing performance levels international mail transported by air, road, and sea

 - Robust asset management through operation of the IPC Tray, IPC Bag, and IPC Pallet Box Pools at IMPCs and at IPC